 Osteopathic Medical Degree

 - Chicago College of Osteopathic Medicine

 Internship / Residency

 - Osteopathic & Internal Medicine - Cook County Hospital, Chicago

 - Internal Medicine - Cook County Hospital

 Practicing Since: 2000

 Dr. Stephenson earned an osteopathic medical degree from the Chicago College of Osteopathic Medicine.
 He is board certified as a general internist by the American Board of Internal Medicine.
 He came to medicine in an indirect manner.
 His bachelor’s degree is in history and literature from Wabash College.
 He subsequently spent four years traveling through four continents.
-Outside of Nairobi, he received his calling to teach, minister and heal.
+Outside of Nairobi, he received his calling to "teach, minister and heal."
 Responding to that call, he became a physician.

-Dr. Stephenson completed internships in osteopathic and internal medicine.
+Dr. Stephenson completed internships in osteopathic medicine.
 At Cook County Hospital, Dr. Stephenson attended to the medical needs of an underserved population.
 He was honored by the hospital’s Department of Internal Medicine in 1999 as Humanitarian of the Year.
 He completed his residency in 2000.

 After college, Dr. Stephenson spent four years working as a carpenter, mechanic, cattleman, pig farmer, and a commercial fisherman.
 He says that these experiences taught him a great deal about life, and have helped him to relate to patients.